CleverCloud/doc.clever-cloud.com/runtimes/scala/scala.md

 The Clever Cloud allows you to deploy Scala and Java applications built with <acronym title=" Simple Build Tool">SBT</acronym>.
 This document will explain you how to set up your app to run on our service.

+### Overview

+Scala is an object-functional programming and scripting language that runs on the Java platform for general software applications, statically typed, designed to concisely express solutions in an elegant, type-safe and lightweight manner.
+Scala includes full support for functional programming (including currying, pattern matching, algebraic data types, lazy evaluation, tail recursion, immutability, etc.).

 ### Create an application